nzuguem/java-native-compilation-workshop/03-springboot/README.md

 #  [200]	1000000 responses
 ```

 In Native Image mode, throughput is higher.
-But never mind, at a certain peak load level, JVM mode will have a higher throughput, due to continuous optimization via Tiried Compilation.
+But never mind, at a certain peak load level, JVM mode will have a higher throughput, due to continuous optimization via Tiered Compilation.

 5. To run a Spring Boot application on the JVM and have it use AOT generated code